Co-Editor In Chief

 “Don’t worry,” Dickinson said, turning to Brian.
 “Your daughter won’t die.
 She’ll just drift off into a long, long sleep—one hundred years long, in fact, at the end of which—”

-“What the hell are you talking about?”
+“What are you talking about?”
 Futter asked.
 “I don’t have a daughter.”

 “Oh, yeah!”
 Dickinson replied.
 “No daughter!
 Exactly!… Take that, you bloody wanker goblin, you!”
 Dickinson shouted at the ceiling.